saswatsam786/gateKeeper/README.md

 2. **Statistics** - Complex real-time data visualization made easy using chart.js

-3. **Rewards** - Collect crypto-credits(in hbars) for successfully submitting attendance and use it to for merchandise
+3. **Rewards** - Collect crypto-credits(in hbars) for successfully maintaining streak of attendance at 28th of every month.

 4. **Uploading Photo** - Users are required to register their photo into the database in order for the application to work.

-5. **Built on the Hedera network** - An attendance management system built on the decentralised Hedera network using the Hashgraph SDK with decentralised payment system.
+5. **Built on the Hedera network** - An attendance management system built on the decentralised Hedera network using the Hashgraph SDK with decentralised payment system to transfer crypto hbars with other users.

 6. **Check balance** - Settings page has been made for the user, where one can see his Hedera account id, account balance, account creation date, and transaction history.